SELLAS Life Sciences Group, Inc - Consensus Indicates Potential 41.4% Upside

-SELLAS Life Sciences Group, Inc with ticker code (SLS) now have 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The range between the high target price and low target price is between 12 and 8 with the average target price sitting at 10.
-Given that the stocks previous close was at 7.07 this would imply there is a potential upside of 41.4%.
-The 50 day MA is 4.54 and the 200 day moving average is 3.24.
-The market capitalisation for the company is $100m.
+SELLAS Life Sciences Group, Inc found using ticker (SLS) have now 2 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 12 and 8 and has a mean target at 10.
+Now with the previous closing price of 7.07 this indicates there is a potential upside of 41.4%.
+The 50 day moving average now sits at 4.54 and the 200 moving average now moves to 3.24.
+The market cap for the company is $100m.
 Company Website: http://www.sellaslifesciences.com

 SELLAS Life Sciences Group, a clinical-stage biopharmaceutical company, focuses on the development of novel cancer immunotherapies for various cancer indications in the United States.
 The company’s lead product candidate is galinpepimut-S (GPS), a wilms tumor 1 targeting peptide-based cancer immunotherapeutic agent, which is in Phase III clinical trials for the treatment of acute myeloid leukemia; and is in various development phases as a potential treatment for ovarian cancer.
 It also develops nelipepimut-S that is in Phase 2b clinical trials for the treatment of breast cancer.
 The company has strategic collaboration with Merck & Co. to evaluate GPS as it is administered in combination with PD1 blocker pembrolizumab in a Phase 1/2 clinical trial enrolling patients in up to five cancer indications, including hematologic malignancies and solid tumors.
 SELLAS Life Sciences Group was founded in 2012 and is headquartered in New York, New York.